-As death is irreversible, people would like to preserve life of their love ones no matter the cost.
-Individuals who opposed euthanasia always argue the same principle as above or the one they called the value of life.
-They question about morality on how to justify the reason to end the life of one person.
-According to United States Conference of Catholic Bishops (USCCB), an official organization of active and retired members of the Roman Catholic hierarchy, life is sacred regardless its quality and it is a first gift from the Creator.
-Furthermore, life to them is the most fundamental element of human dignity and by hastening or facilitating death for the reason to end the suffering is not preserving that dignity instead devaluing life with all its meaning.
-Christians moral traditions also see euthanasia violates one of the ten commandments of God, thou shall not kill.
-Physicians assisting suicide or putting his patient to die is considered as medical murder by Christian teachings even though it is an obligation or duty to help patients overcome pain caused by any incurable illnesses.
+As death is irreversible, people would like to preserve the life of their loved ones no matter the cost.
+Individuals who oppose euthanasia always tend to argue the same principle as above or the one they call the value of life.
+They question the morality on how to justify the reason to end the life of one person.
+According to United States Conference of Catholic Bishops (USCCB), an official organization of active and retired members of the Roman Catholic hierarchy, life is sacred regardless of its quality and it is a first gift from the Creator.
+Furthermore, life to them is the most fundamental element of human dignity and by hastening or facilitating death in order to end suffering is not preserving that dignity but is instead devaluing life with all its meaning.
+Christian moral traditions also consider that euthanasia violates one of the ten commandments of God, thou shall not kill.
+Physicians assisting suicide or permitting his patient to die is considered as medical murder by Christian teachings even though it is an obligation or duty to help patients overcome pain caused by any incurable illnesses.
 In addition, euthanasia is viewed also as a false compassion by the fact that you are inflicting death and not merely relieving any suffering of the patient.
-Oppositions to euthanasia always view the negative impact on morality or ethics based on beliefs rather see the reality.
-What if life itself is no longer valued by the bearer and by choice ask to die, will it be considered immoral?
+Opponents of euthanasia always view the negative impact on morality or ethics based on beliefs rather than the reality.
+What if life itself is no longer valued by the bearer and by choice that person asks to die, would that be considered immoral?

 Despite strong opposition from religious societies, many liberals support euthanasia on grounds like right to life.
-They believe that right to life includes the right to die or the freedom to choose how and when they want to end their life as long as it doesn’t violate others rights.
-On the other hand, while Catholics value life as it’s a gift from God, pro-euthanasians question it if life is still with value if full of pain and suffering and you can no longer function.
-“Is it better to go quickly not knowing the end is near or is it better to have an extra time on earth but you and your family may have to endure and end of full of potential suffering?”, asks by Marion Leary an Assistant Director for Center for Resuscitation Science and a blogger for Huffington Post.
-Many who believes in euthanasia think also that it may preserve human dignity by giving the patient the freedom to decide for himself.
-Alleviating the suffering and to let someone die at peace is more humane to do rather than keeping someone to live in pain and see himself deteriorates in full extent degrading its remaining dignity as human being.
+They believe that the right to life includes the right to die or the freedom to choose how and when they want to end their life as long as it does not violate others rights.
+On the other hand, while Catholics value life as a gift from God, pro-euthanasians question if life still has value if it is full of pain and suffering and you can no longer function.
+“Is it better to go quickly not knowing the end is near or is it better to have extra time on earth but you and your family may have to endure an end full of potential suffering?”, asks by Marion Leary an Assistant Director for Center for Resuscitation Science and a blogger for Huffington Post.
+Many who believe in euthanasia also think that it may preserve human dignity by giving the patient the freedom to decide for himself.
+Alleviating the suffering and letting someone die in peace is more humane than keeping someone alive in pain and seeing himself deteriorate and degrading his remaining dignity as human being.

-No matter what stand on euthanasia every individual has, the bottom line question is still whose right to die.
-Any state has the right to protect its people concerning public matters as govern by their constitution but that should not include the personal decisions of its citizens.
+No matter what stand on euthanasia every individual has, the bottom line question is still whose right is it to die.
+Any state has the right or indeed the obligation to protect its people concerning public matters as governed by their constitution but that should not include the personal decisions of its citizens.
 The right to choose what an individual must believe in should not be dictated by any religious organizations or religious teachings should not interfere one’s judgement in making a decision.
-The freedom to choose what is appropriate for one’s self that doesn’t affect the right of other individuals is the right of that person.
-Therefore, the right to die, to choose how and when to end life when true meaning of life doesn’t really exist anymore, must be freely at the sole discretion by the bearer of life.
+The freedom to choose what is appropriate for oneself is the right of that person so long as it does not affect the right of other individuals.
+Therefore, the right to die, to choose how and when to end life when the true meaning of life no longer really exists, must be freely in the sole discretion of the bearer of life.

 Works Cited